mruegenberg/ios-linechart/README.md

     d.itemCount = 10;
 ```

-Additionally, each `MRLineChartData` object also has a `getData` property.
-This is simply a block that takes the number of a data point as its     argument and returns `MRLineChartDataItem` objects, which wrap the individual data points:
+Additionally, each `LCLineChartData` object also has a `getData` property.
+This is simply a block that takes the number of a data point as its     argument and returns `LCLineChartDataItem` objects, which wrap the individual data points:

 ```obj-c
     NSMutableArray *vals = [NSMutableArray new];